Chart Color Schemes

 Educational attainment in Moorebank aligns closely with national averages, showing typical qualification patterns and performance metrics

-The area's university qualification rate is 26.5%, significantly lower than the Greater Sydney average of 38.0%.
-This presents both a challenge and an opportunity for targeted educational initiatives.
+The area's university qualification rate is 26.5%, significantly lower than Greater Sydney's average of 38.0%.
 Bachelor degrees are the most common at 18.8%, followed by postgraduate qualifications (6.2%) and graduate diplomas (1.5%).
-Trade and technical skills are prominent, with 33.5% of residents aged 15+ holding vocational credentials - advanced diplomas (12.5%) and certificates (21.0%).
+Vocational credentials are prevalent, with 33.5% of residents aged 15+ holding them.
+Advanced diplomas account for 12.5% and certificates for 21.0%.

 Frequently Asked Questions - Education